 In the event of a fire anywhere on campus, call 9-1-1.
 This call will alert the Fire Department and the Department of Public Safety.
-Once emergency services have been notified, also report the fire to Student Life personnel as soon as possible.
+Once emergency services have been notified, also report the fire to Student Life personnel as soon as possible for appropriate response and for purposes of inclusion in annual fire statistics.